1907 Finnish parliamentary election: Results

-As a result of the election the representatives of workers and the landless people became the largest group in the parliament, whereas previously they had no political representation whatsoever in the legislative body.
+As a result of the election the representatives of workers and the landless people (the Social Democrats) became the largest group in the parliament, whereas previously they had no political representation whatsoever in the legislative body.

 Women too gained representation; 19 female MPs were elected.
 They became the first female MPs in the world.
+They included Lucina Hagman, Miina Sillanpää, Anni Huotari, Hilja Pärssinen, Hedvig Gebhard, Ida Aalle-Teljo, Mimmi Kanervo, Eveliina Ala-Kulju, Hilda Käkikoski, Liisi Kivioja, Sandra Lehtinen, Dagmar Neovius, Maria Raunio, Alexandra Gripenberg, Iida Vemmelpuu, Maria Laine, Jenny Upari and Hilma Räsänen.
+Many had expected more.
+A few women realised that the women of Finland needed to seize this opportunity and organisation and education would be required.
+Newly elected MPs Lucina Hagman and Maikki Friberg together with Olga Oinola, Aldyth Hultin, Mathilda von Troil, Ellinor Ingman-Ivalo, Sofia Streng and Olga Österberg founded the Finnish Women's Association's first branch in Helsinki.

 Aftermath

 The joy of the Social Democrats over their victory proved to be short lasting.
-The second period of attempted Russification in the Grand Duchy of Finland began the following year and the Russian Emperor dissolved the Parliament of Finland on numerous occasions in 1908-1917.
+The second period of attempted Russification in the Grand Duchy of Finland began the following year and the Russian Emperor dissolved the Parliament of Finland on numerous occasions in 1908–1917.
 During World War I the parliament did not convene for a long time.
 Thus the Social Democrats were not able to push through most of their desired reforms during these final years of the period of Finland's autonomy, despite being able to keep their position as the largest party in all elections of this period.
 As a result, many Socialist supporters lost their initially high hopes for the parliament elected by universal suffrage.
 This in turn was one factor among others in the development which led to the Finnish Civil War in 1918.

-The 100th anniversary of the first Finnish Parliament was recently selected as the main motif for a high value commemorative coin, the €2 100th Anniversary of the Finnish Parliamentary commemorative coin, minted in 2006.
+The 100th anniversary of the first Finnish Parliament was selected as the main motif for a high value commemorative coin, the €2 100th Anniversary of the Finnish Parliamentary commemorative coin, minted in 2006.
 The obverse shows the silhouette of a woman's and a man's hands, and below the hands ballots being inserted in a ballot-box.
 On the reverse, two stylized faces in the centre part, one male and the other female, separated by a thin curved line is depicted.
 They symbolize the equality of genders, as does the fact that the pictorial subjects on both sides are equal in respect to the centre of the coin.